bos-com/OpenScolar-Ai/README.md

 Upload PDFs, Word docs, or presentations and get summaries, key points, or answers to specific questions in seconds.

 ### 🧮 **Solve Complex Problems**
-Stuck on math, physics, or coding?
-Get step-by-step explanations that actually help you understand.
+Stuck on math, physics, or coding Get step-by-step explanations that actually help you understand.

 ### 🔍 **Smart Research Assistant**
 Ask about any topic and get well-researched answers with sources.
 No more endless tab switching.